eclipse-hono/hono-extras/device-communication/README.md

 ### Events

-API will subscribe to all tenants' (tenant_id from device_registrations table) event topic at startup.
+API will subscribe to all tenants' event topic at startup.

 Expected message Attributes: